parryc/thevoid/templates/leflan/language_azeri.md

 `qoy` comes from `qoymaq:to let` and `gəl(in)` comes from `gəlmək:to come`.

+The 2PL form of an IMP verb can be used as a polite request.<cite>[EA, 59](#ea)</cite>

 ### Future

 Azeri differentiates between two types of future tenses: defnitive and indefinite.
-The definite future tense "indicates that the action in question definitely will (or will not) occur."<cite>[EoA 88](#eoa)</cite> Whereas the indefinite future tense is more ambiguous as to the likeliness of occurance.
+The definite future tense "indicates that the action in question definitely will (or will not) occur."<cite>[EoA, 88](#eoa)</cite> Whereas the indefinite future tense is more ambiguous as to the likeliness of occurance.

 #### Definitive Future (DEFFUT) -AcAQ